Taxalo/ldap3/LDAP-primer.md

 in learning a sizeable set of interrelated concepts using rather alien terminology, stemming from LDAP's roots in the X.500 standardization effort.
-The IETF/ISO standard wars of the mid- to late 1980s are now forgotten, but one can glimpse some of the reasons for the IETF's decisive victory by perusing any available X.500 document and noting the impenetrable text combined with a jungle of references to other such documents.
+The IETF/ISO standard wars of the mid- to late 1980s are now forgotten, but one can glimpse some of the reasons for internet's decisive victory by perusing any available X.500 document and noting the impenetrable text combined with a jungle of references to other such documents.